CRB Courses

 Description: The course will provide a foundation to understand fundamental biological, mechanistic, and experimental concepts in the field of stem cell and regenerative biology.
 The course is designed for graduate students and advanced undergraduates with a significant background in one or more of the following fields: biochemistry, molecular biology and cell biology.

-Prerequisite: Enrollment limited to students who have taken Biochemistry 507 or Biochemistry 508 or Genetics 566 or Zoology 570.
+Prerequisite: Enrollment limited to students who have taken Biochemistry 507 or Biochemistry 508 or Genetics 566 or Zoology 570, or have graduate standing.

 Semester Offered: Spring